-- Principles of management not only help in achieving the goals of the organisation effectively and efficiently but they also guide the managers to fulfill their commitment towards its employees and society.
+- Principles of management not only help in achieving the goals of the organisation effectively and efficiently, but they also guide the managers to fulfil their commitment towards its employees and society.

 Example: Principles of fair remuneration and equity ensure social justice to employees and compliance with government norms towards corporate social responsibility which improves the company’s image in the society.

 - Proper understanding of principles is the base of training, research, and development in the field of management.

 - Management is taught on the basis of these principles which help the management institutes prepare future managers.

 - These Principles help managers to take decisions and actions in the right manner.

 - Application of these principles by the managers brings innovation in the field of management.